lvjiaxuan/release/README.md

 # lvr

-<p align=center>Help me better to bump version and generate changelog.</p>
+<p align=center>Help me better to bump version and generate CHANGELOG.</p>

 ## Say sth.

 In my release flow, there are some steps in order such as:
-1. (optional) Do a test .
+1. (optional) Do some test .
 2. Bump version.
-3. Generate changelog.
+3. Generate CHANGELOG.
 3. Commit / Tag.
 4. Push to origin.
 5. Trigger CI workflow that includes github release or publish stuff which are depended.

-*Requesting GitHub Rest API locally is not my purpose for reasons such as the network likely being instable  requiring a token for authentication, etc. So this tool just to **Bump**  and **Generate changelog** on local.
-I prefer to put the release job on CI env.*
+*Requesting GitHub Rest API locally is not my purpose for reasons such as the network likely being instable and requiring a explicit token for authentication, etc. So this tool just to **Bump**  and **Generate CHANGELOG** on local.
+I prefer to put the release job on CI workflow.*

 ## Usage